TomerWeiser/DataStructures-HW2/README.md

 # Project Overview
 This project was developed as part of the Data Structures course (Winter 2024-2025).
-The main goal of this project was to implement efficient data structures to manage and process data according to the given specifications.
+The main goal of this project was to implement efficient data structures including Hash-Tables, AVL Trees, Linked Lists, and Union-Find to manage and process data according to the given specifications.

 ## Features
 - Implementation of core data structures.